mixmint/opnsense-captive-portal-template/README.md

 <p>and (parameters necessary to display the logged-in user's session)</p>
 <blockquote>"langs_iso": {<br /> "en":"en-GB",<br /> "pl":"pl-PL",<br /> "sk": "sk-SK"<br /> };</blockquote>
 <p>Based on the keys of the langs variable object, the template will automatically determine whether it should display the LTR or RTL content.</p>
+<p>If only one translation language is defined in the "langs" group, then the language switcher will not be included in the layout.
+The language translation will be based on the language defined in the "default_lang" key.</p>
 <p>The base64 logo is set in the <strong>settings.json</strong> file.
 Due to the universal application, the frame of the image of the logo must keep the proportions of a square.</p>
 <p>Login Control Configuration Group <strong>"login"</strong><br /></p>
 <p>A mechanism that allows a specified number of failed login attempts.
 After exceeding the allowed number of attempts, the ability to log in will be blocked for a specified period of time.</p>